wilthil/veuse-elements/README.md

-Veuse Uikit
+Veuse Elements
 ===========

-Veuse Uikit has a myriad of useful shortcodes and widgets for your website.
+Veuse Elements has a myriad of useful shortcodes and widgets for your website.
 It is especially made to be used with <a href="http://wordpress.org/plugins/siteorigin-panels/">Page Builder plugin</a> by SiteOrigin.

 <b>Included widgets and shortcodes</b>
 - Alerts